Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Citrus juicers can come in two forms – electric and manual.
 The main difference between the two is the power source.

 On the other hand, manual juicers don’t require an electric cord.
-For that reason, they’re the perfect item to take on a camping trip or some other adventure where there’s no power available.
+For that reason, they’re the perfect item to take on a camping trip or a different adventure where there’s no power available.

 These juicers are usually smaller and lighter (since there’s no electric motor inside) and work thanks to a system of gears or levers that apply pressure to the fruit.
 The only power source is your strength, as you’ll either press and turn the fruit or use the lever to extract the juice.